 Sharks and other large fishes are taken by both purse-seine and longline vessels.
 Silky sharks (Carcharhinus falciformis) are the most commonly-caught species of shark in the purse-seine fishery, followed by oceanic whitetip sharks (C. longimanus).
 The longline fisheries also take silky sharks.
 A Pacific-wide analysis of longline and purse-seine fishing is necessary to estimate the impact of fishing on the stock(s).
-Indices of relative abundance of silky sharks, based on data for purse-seine sets on floating objects, showed a decreasing trend during 1994-2004; the trends in unstandardized bycatch per set were similar for the other two types of purse-seine sets (standardized trends are not yet available).
+Estimated indices of relative abundance of silky sharks, based on data for purse-seine sets on floating objects, showed decreasing trends for large (>150 cm total length) and medium-sized sharks (90-150 cm total length) during 1994-2004, and remained relatively constant for large sharks and increased slightly for medium sharks between 2005 and 2009.
+The trends in unstandardized bycatch per set were similar for the other two types of purse-seine sets (standardized trends are not yet available).
 The unstandardized average bycatches per set of oceanic whitetip sharks also showed decreasing trends for all three set types during the same period.
 It is not known whether these decreasing trends were due to incidental capture by the fisheries, changes in the environment (perhaps associated with the 1997-1998 El Niño event), or other factors.
 The decreasing trends do not appear to be due to changes in the density of floating objects.